How to build a no-code task management system on WordPress

 Save time by downloading the task tracking form template now!

-Now that our “Add Task” form is set up and ready, the next step is to create a View that lets us display and edit tasks on the front end.
+Now that our “Add Task” form is set up and ready, the next step is to create a View that enables us to display and edit tasks on the front end.

 Now that we have a task submission form set up, we’re going to create a View in GravityView that allows us to display and edit those tasks on the front end.